-In addition to state-level sales taxes, consumers also face local sales taxes in 38 states.
-These rates can be substantial, so a state with a moderate statewide sales tax rate could actually have a very high combined state and local rate compared to other states.
-This report provides a population-weighted average of local sales taxes as of July 1, 2022, to give a sense of the average local rate for each state.
+Forty-five states impose state-level sales taxes, while consumers also face local sales taxes in 38 states, including Alaska, which does not impose a statewide tax.
+These local rates can be substantial, and some states with moderate statewide sales tax rates actually impose quite high combined state and local rates compared to other states.
+This report provides a population-weighted average of local sales taxes as of July 1, 2023, to give a sense of the average local rate for each state.
 Table 1 provides a full state-by-state listing of state and local sales tax rates.

 California has the highest state-level sales tax rate, at 7.25 percent.
 Four states tie for the second-highest statewide rate, at 7 percent: Indiana, Mississippi, Rhode Island, and Tennessee.
 The lowest non-zero state-level sales tax is in Colorado, which has a rate of 2.9 percent.
 Five states follow with 4 percent rates: Alabama, Georgia, Hawaii, New York, and Wyoming.

-New Mexico lowered the rate of its state-level sales tax—a hybrid tax the state refers to as its gross receipts taxA gross receipts tax is a tax applied to a company’s gross sales, without deductions for a firm’s business expenses, like costs of goods sold and compensation.
-Unlike a sales tax, a gross receipts tax is assessed on businesses and apply to business-to-business transactions in addition to final consumer purchases, leading to tax pyramiding. —on July 1, moving its combined rates from 15th to 16th highest and displacing Colorado.
-The rate dropped from 5.125 percent to 5.00 percent, with a further reduction to 4.875 scheduled for July 1, 2023.
-Notably, if the revenue from the gross receipts tax in any single fiscal year from 2026 to 2029 is less than 95 percent of the previous year’s revenue, then the rate will return to 5.125 percent on the following July 1.
+Only South Dakota cut its state sales tax rate this year.
+Unusually, the reduction—from 4.5 to 4.2 percent—is temporary, expiring in four years.
+The Mount Rushmore State follows on the heels of New Mexico, which lowered the rate of its state-level sales tax—a hybrid tax the state refers to as its gross receipts taxA gross receipts tax is a tax applied to a company’s gross sales, without deductions for a firm’s business expenses, like costs of goods sold and compensation.
+Unlike a sales tax, a gross receipts tax is assessed on businesses and apply to business-to-business transactions in addition to final consumer purchases, leading to tax pyramiding. —from 5.125 percent to 5 percent in July 2022.
+Notably, if the revenue from the gross receipts tax in any single fiscal year from 2026 to 2029 is less than 95 percent of the previous year’s revenue, then the state’s rate will return to 5.125 percent on the following July 1.

-New Mexico’s rate reduction is the first state sales tax rate cut in five years, since Louisiana’s state rate declined from 5.0 to 4.45 percent on July 1, 2018.
+Before that, the most recent statewide rate reduction was Louisiana’s cut, from 5.0 to 4.45 percent, in July 2018.
 State lawmakers have instead prioritized income tax cuts, which yield more economic benefit, reducing individual or corporate income taxA corporate income tax (CIT) is levied by federal and state governments on business profits.
 Many companies are not subject to the CIT because they are taxed as pass-through businesses, with income reportable under the individual income tax. rates (or both) in two dozen states in the past two years alone.

-It must be noted that some cities in New Jersey are in “Urban Enterprise Zones,” where qualifying sellers may collect and remit at half the 6.625 percent statewide sales tax rate (3.3125 percent), a policy designed to help local retailers compete with neighboring Delaware, which forgoes a sales tax.
+Some cities in New Jersey are in “Urban Enterprise Zones,” where qualifying sellers may collect and remit at half the 6.625 percent statewide sales tax rate (3.3125 percent), a policy designed to help local retailers compete with neighboring Delaware, which forgoes a sales tax.
 We represent this anomaly as a negative 0.03 percent statewide average local rate (adjusting for population as described in the methodology section below), and the combined rate reflects this subtraction.
-Despite the slightly favorable impact on the overall rate, this lower rate represents an implicit acknowledgment by New Jersey officials that their 6.625 percent statewide rate is uncompetitive with neighboring Delaware, which has no sales tax.
+Despite the slightly favorable impact on the overall rate, this lower rate represents an implicit acknowledgment by New Jersey officials that their 6.625 percent statewide rate is uncompetitive with neighboring Delaware’s lack of a sales tax.

 Sources: Sales Tax Clearinghouse; Tax Foundation calculations; State Revenue Department websites.

-The Role of Competition in Setting Sales Tax Rate
+The Role of Competition in Setting Sales Tax Rates